Approach Social Work

 Participants also have access to an online self-help programme, SilverCloud which is based on cognitive behavioural therapy techniques.
 There are different programmes available covering issues such as stress, anxiety, depression, resilience, mindfulness, money worries, alcohol, sleep and body image.
 To access SilverCloud, please register on their website with your Lancaster University email address and follow SilverCloud’s instructions to create an account and get started

-A full educational psychologist assessment will be required in order for you to get any study support at university as a result of an SpLD.
-It will also be required for any application for Disabled Students Allowance (DSA).
+A full educational psychologist assessment will be required for any application for Disabled Students Allowance (DSA).
 If you have an existing report or other documentation relating to your SpLD but are unsure of whether it is suitable then please contact the Disability and Inclusive Practice Service and we will review your evidence for suitability.

 Participants wishing to access an Educational Psychologist appointment for an assessment in relation to a Specific Learning Difficulties should email disability@lancaster.ac.uk.
 Your information will then be shared with Frontline who will contact you with further details.

-Participants on year two onwards of the Approach Social Work programme, and in their Assessed Year in Employment (ASYE) within a Local Authority (LA) and who have medical evidence of a disability or long-term condition, may be eligible to apply for Access to Work.
+Participants in year two or three of Approach Social Work who are employed within a Local Authority (LA) and have medical evidence of a disability or long-term condition, may be eligible to apply for Access to Work.

 Your employer (the Local Authority) must make certain changes (known as ‘reasonable adjustments’) to make sure you are not substantially disadvantaged when doing your job.
 These could include changes to your working arrangements or providing equipment to help you do your job.
 You should talk to your employer about reasonable adjustments before you apply for Access to Work.